Herman Behr Mansion

-The Herman Behr Mansion is a building located at 82 Pierrepont Street at the corner of Henry Street in Brooklyn Heights, Brooklyn, New York City.
-Constructed in 1888–89 to a design of Brooklyn architect Frank Freeman, it has been described as "the city's finest Romanesque Revival house".
+The Herman Behr Mansion is a building at 82 Pierrepont Street, at the corner of Henry Street, in the Brooklyn Heights neighborhood of Brooklyn in New York City.
+Constructed in 1888–89 to a design by architect Frank Freeman, it has been described as "the city's finest Romanesque Revival house".

 History

-The mansion has had a colorful history.
-It was originally designed by leading Brooklyn architect Frank Freeman for industrialist Herman Behr, an abrasives manufacturer and the father of tennis player Karl Behr and golfer Max Behr.
+The mansion was designed by leading Brooklyn architect Frank Freeman for industrialist Herman Behr, an abrasives manufacturer and the father of tennis player Karl Behr and golfer Max Behr.
+The Behr family eventually moved upstate, and in 1919 the Behr mansion was substantially expanded and became the Palm Hotel.
+The family's fortune was wiped out in the course of the Great Depression of 1929 and they lost the house, which became a brothel in its declining years.

-The Behr family eventually moved upstate, and in 1919 the Behr mansion was substantially expanded and became the Palm Hotel, which was a brothel in its declining years.
-It became a Franciscan brothers' residence in 1961, in conjunction with their operation of St. Francis College.
-It was converted into rental apartments in 1977.
+The house became a residence of the Franciscan Brothers of Brooklyn in 1961, in conjunction with their operation of St. Francis College.
+It was sold and converted into rental apartments in 1977.
 In 2008, the building exchanged hands for $10,980,000.

 The story that Xaviera Hollander's brothel was in the Behr House is an urban legend.
 It was in an apartment building at 73rd Street and York Avenue, according to her book, The Happy Hooker.

 Description

-The Herman Behr Mansion has been hailed as "the city's finest Romanesque Revival house" and "one of the great masterpieces of Romanesque Revival design in New York City."
+Architectural critics have hailed the Herman Behr Mansion as "the city's finest Romanesque Revival house" and "one of the great masterpieces of Romanesque Revival design in New York City."
 It has been described as "one of the real treats of Brooklyn Heights, a Romanesque color-fantasy of salmon brick, terra cotta and rockfaced sandstone with crazy animal ornament reminiscent of modern, violent comic books -- grimacing lizards, lions and dragons."

 The house was originally three stories high, not including the basement and attic.
 A six-story extension, not much higher than the original building, was added to the rear of the property in 1919 when it became the Palm Hotel.